Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Methods

 \subsection{Preliminary}

-DCT efficiently converts signals to frequency-domain representations.
-While 1D/2D-DCT are prevalent in traditional signal/image processing, the 3D-DCT/IDCT variant is adopted here to handle the tensor-structured weight matrices in neural networks.
-The transformation formulas for other dimensions and more detailed formulas are shown in the Appendix~\ref{dctandIDCT}.
+DCT provides an efficient mechanism for converting signals into frequency-domain representations.
+Crucially, it is applicable to arbitrary signals, remaining effective \textit{regardless of their inherent smoothness or continuity}.
+While 1D and 2D-DCT are prevalent in traditional signal and image processing, we adopt the 3D-DCT/IDCT variant to handle the structured weight matrices in neural networks.
+Detailed formulations are provided in Appendix~\ref{dctandIDCT}.

-\paragraph{3D-DCT} For the weight ${x} \in \mathbb{R}^{M \times N \times P}$, the transformed coefficient matrix ${X} \in \mathbb{R}^{M \times N \times P}$ is:
+\paragraph{3D-DCT} For the weight ${x} \in \mathbb{R}^{M \times N \times P}$, the transformed coefficient matrix ${X} \in \mathbb{R}^{M \times N \times P}$ is: {